TimothyJones/trecresults/README.md

 ``` go
 func ResultFromLine(line string) (*Result, error)
 ```
-Creates a result structure from a single line from a results file Returns parsing errors if any of the integer or float fields do not parse Returns an error if there are not 6 fields in the result line On error, a nil result is returned
+Creates a result structure from a single line from a results file.

+Returns parsing errors if any of the integer or float fields do not parse.

+Returns an error if there are not 6 fields in the result line.

+On error, a nil result is returned.